CardinisCode/jobhuntmanager/README.md

 The reason I created this form was to give the user the option to specifically update a specific interview field, without having to focus/worry about any of the other interview-related fields, which should make updating the status really quick & easy.
 The form presents the user with 1 field, which is a drop-down list with 4 options: Upcoming Interview, Interview Done, Interview Cancelled' & Interview has been post-poned.

 #### update_user_details.py
 ##### Form name:
+Contains the following 2 Form classes:

-    UpdateEmailAddressForm()
+###### UpdateEmailAddressForm()
-##### Functionality:
+Offers the user the option to update the email address they have saved to their user account on the application.

+###### ChangePasswordForm()
-    This form serves to allow the user to update the email address linked to their account.
-The user is asked to provide the new email address twice.
-I added validators to ensure that the user provides the same email address in both fields.
+Offers the user the option to update the password they have saved to their user account on the application.
+The user is asked to enter their account password twice to minimize the chance of the user making an accidental typing error, when entering the new password.
-##### Fields:
-    email, confirm_email
-##### Template used:
-    update_email.html

-##### Form name:
-    ChangePasswordForm()
-##### Functionality:
-    This form serves to allow the user to change the password on their account.
-The user is asked to provide the new password twice.
-I added validators to ensure that the user provides the same password in both fields.
-Since these two fields are each designated as a 'PasswordField', the fields hide what the user enters into these fields, even as they're typing.
-##### Fields:
-    password, confirm_password
-##### Template used:
-    change_password.html
+The links to both these forms can be found on the 'User Profile', the link to which is found on the top navigational bar.

 # ---------------------------------------------------------------
 ### 2: Preparation & Management:
 These are the files:
 #### credits_and_resources_used.md
     This is where I stored links / resources I used / found useful for this project.

 #### notes_to_self.md
     These are notes I added as I researched and tried out various aspects.
 Info added in this file acts as a point of reference, since I figured I'd end up using this information a few times through out the development of this application.

 #### pitch#1.md
     This is the pitch and premise of this project.
 I put this together before I even started working on the project.

 #### plan_project.md
     This is where I did some planning & acts as a story mapping session.
 Sadly I didn't get to use all of my ideas for this project as I realised the scope of this project was going far beyond what was expected for this course.

 #### sqlqueries.sql
     Includes all the queries I used when interacting with SQLite3 throughout the development of the application.

 #### todo_list.md
     In the first few weeks of developing this application, I realised I was going all over the place and losing track of what I was working on & what needed to still get done.
 So I broke down what needed to get done for the project as big chunks, and then focused on 1 chunk at a time.
 When working on a chunk, I'd break it down into smaller/more detailed points.
 This allowed me to control what I focused on and I could keep track of what I'd already completed.

     I ended up using Trello, for this functionality, towards the end of the development process.
 I always had a notepad on me throughout the development process, and when I came up with new ideas/concepts that needed to get done, I added them to Trello.
 This allowed me to keep on track & focused, without losing those interesting ideas that come to mind while working.

 # ---------------------------------------------------------------
 ### 3: Repo:
-This file contains all the Repositories used for this project, with each Repository (Repo) interacting with a specific table in the database.
+Each file in the Repo directory interacts with a specific table in the SQL database & includes the following types of SQL queries:

-In each Repo, there are two classes:
-    1: Sets the field attributes which exist in a specific SQL table.
-    -   Each attribute is the name of a column in the table.
-    -   This can makes it so much easier to call on specific column values in each table entry.

-    2) Consists of the functions which interact with the SQL database.
-    -   This includes g etting / inserting / updating / deleting an entry from/in a SQL table.
+-   Insert
-    -   Each function:
+-   Select
-        -   Sets up the cursor connection to the table
-        -   Executes a command
+-   Update
-        -   Commits the query
+-   Delete

-        -   Returns the result of the query
+The methods in each of these files are used / called on by the functions within the Services directory.

 #### __init__.py

 #### application_notes.py:
-##### SQL Table:
-    application_notes
-##### Classes:
-    ApplicationNotes, ApplicationNotesRepository
+This is a repository file which relates specifically to Application notes & includes the following 2 classes: ApplicationNotes & ApplicationNotesRepository.

 #### applications_history.py:
 ##### SQL Table: